Princeps: Roman Emperor

 Princeps civitatis ("First Citizen") was an official title of a Roman emperor, as the title determining the leader in Ancient Rome at the beginning of the Roman Empire.
 It created the principate Roman imperial system.

 This usage of "Princeps" derived from the position of Princeps senatus, the "first among equals" of the Senate.
 The princeps senatus (plural principes senatus) was the first member by precedence of the Roman Senate, and his opinion would usually be asked first in senatorial debates.

 It was first given as a special title to Caesar Augustus in 27 BC, who saw that use of the titles rex (king) or dictator would create resentment amongst senators and other influential men, who had earlier demonstrated their disapproval by supporting the assassination of Julius Caesar.
 While Augustus had political and military supremacy, he needed the assistance of his fellow Romans to manage the Empire.
 In his Res Gestae, Augustus claims auctoritas for the princeps (himself).

 Various official titles were associated with the Roman Emperor.
 These titles included imperator, Augustus, Caesar, and later dominus (lord) and basileus (the Greek word for "sovereign").The word Emperor is derived from the Roman title "imperator", which was a very high, but not exclusive, military title until Augustus began to use it as his praenomen.

 The Emperor Diocletian (284–305), the father of the Tetrarchy, was the first to stop referring to himself as "princeps" altogether, calling himself "dominus" (lord, master), thus dropping the pretense that emperor was not truly a monarchical office.
 The period when the emperors who called themselves princeps ruled—from Augustus to Diocletian—is called "the Principate".

+Princeps iuventutis

 Ancient Rome knew another kind of "princely" principes too, like "princeps iuventutis" ("the first amongst the young"), which in the early empire was frequently bestowed on eligible successors to the emperor, especially from his family.
 It was first given to Augustus' maternal grandsons Gaius and Lucius.